Henry-Cook/20-Vanilla-JavaScript-Projects/README.md

 #1: Form Validator - Simple registration form validation, checks username and password for length, chekcs email for proper format, and then checks to make sure the confirmation password matches the first one.

 #2: Movie Seat Booking - You can  pick a movie and pick seats.
 Can't pick seats that are already taken.
 Each movie has a different price, which is updated accordingly.
 Everything is saved in local storage.

+#3: Custom Video Player - Play, Pause, and stop videos with custom buttons.
+It also has a timestamp that updates in real time, and you can click along the progess bar to jump ahead.